-4. What is the methodology for allocating HQ costs (Operating Costs or non-Operating Costs) to regions or countries?
+4. What is the methodology for allocating HQ costs to regions or countries?

 Entities are encouraged to establish a clearly defined policy to support the allocation of HQ costs to regions or countries.
 As a default, entities could adopt a methodology of the prorata method based on level of Programme Expenses in each location, with Programme Expenses at the G&I level being part of the methodology.